jamesbanus/homage_site/README.md

 As we are unable to program clicks on CSS (as far as I am aware) I made the mobile menu open on hover, to try and replicate the click behaviour.

 There are 2 carousels which actually look broken on the real site, rather than try to replicate something with images half off the page, I decided to make it neater (maybe even better! ;) so these aren't identical.

+By the time you read this some content will have changed on the site, hopefully not too much.
+It has thrown me out a few times!